CloudChef/vmware-exporter/README.md

 #### Performance:
 - Use PropertyCollector of Pyvmomi for vm filtering.
-- Monitor message of 1000 vms can be got in 15s.
+- Monitoring data of 1000 vms can be retrieved within 15s.

 #### Installation: